Providing world-class events since 2006

 - May 24 – Corporate Risk Profiling: Managing Your Risks

-With opening comments from Jon Gascoigne, Senior Risk Advisor, Capital, Science and Policy Practice, Willis Towers Watson, and building on work at the Cambridge Judge Business School, Jessica Tsang, Research Assistant at the Centre for Risk Studies will provide an overview on the management of corporate risk, an area increasingly relevant as firms seek to recognise, assess and ultimately manage risk in today's volatile world.
+With opening comments from Jon Gascoigne, Senior Risk Advisor, Capital, Science and Policy Practice, WTW, and building on work at the Cambridge Judge Business School, Jessica Tsang, Research Assistant at the Centre for Risk Studies will provide an overview on the management of corporate risk, an area increasingly relevant as firms seek to recognise, assess and ultimately manage risk in today's volatile world.

 Time and Location: 1st November 2017 / The Willis Building Auditorium, 51 Lime Street, London EC3M 7DQ.

-Willis Towers Watson held an afternoon of insight and discussion with the Willis Research Network (WRN).
+WTW held an afternoon of insight and discussion with the WTW Research Network (WRN).
 The event, held in the London Lime Street Auditorium on November 1st, discussed trending topics on severe convective storms, tropical cyclones and inland flooding with a range of prominent and respected speakers in the fields of weather and climate risk.
 The event presented findings from some of the WRN's latest scientific collaborations, alongside current analytical projects underway in Willis Re teams around the world, with an emphasis on the latest extreme weather events impacting our industry.

 Time and Location: 23rd February 2017 / The Willis Building Auditorium, 51 Lime Street, London EC3M 7DQ.

-Willis Towers Watson held an afternoon of insight and discussion with the Willis Research Network (WRN).
+WTW held an afternoon of insight and discussion with the WTW Research Network (WRN).
 The event, held in the London Lime Street Auditorium on February 23rd, discussed trending topics on Seismic Hazard and Risk, and highlighted opportunities for potential research directions that could trigger major advances and improve the way seismic hazard and risk is perceived, assessed and quantified in the Re/Insurance industry.